 When dyeing nylon satin, it is important to use acid dyes and control the temperature of the dye bath.

-The process begins by dissolving the acid dye in water, to which salt has been added.
-This solution acts as the dye bath for the nylon satin.
+- The process begins by dissolving the acid dye in water, to which salt has been added.
 The presence of salt is critical.
 It promotes the absorption of the dye by the fabric's fibers, ensuring more uniform and intense color penetration.

 How to Dye Satin Fabric: Rayon Satin